Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

-If you are looking for something different for your spring/early summer display, you should consider the fritillaria family.
+If you are looking for something different for spring/early summer flowers, you should consider the Fritillaria family.
 They come in a variety of sizes, colors and bloom times.

-Fritillaries are bulbs with pendant flowers that bloom in the spring or early summer depending on the variety.
+Fritillaries (Fritillaria spp) are bulbs with pendant flowers that bloom in the spring or early summer depending on the variety.
 They range in size from 8 inches to 3 feet.
-My personal favorite is the Guinea Hen flower with its purple checkered flowers.
-Most popular are the Crown Imperials which grow to a statuesque three feet and come in either orange or yellow.
-Other varieties have columns of pendant flowers in white, green and even a purple so dark that it looks black.
+My personal favorite is the Guinea Hen flower (F. meleagris) with its purple checkered flowers.
+Most popular are the Crown Imperials (F. imperialis) which grow to a statuesque three feet and come in either orange or yellow.
+Other fritillarie species have columns of pendant flowers in white, green and even a purple so dark that it looks black.
 They all share one virtue: deer don't like them.
 In fact, the Crown Imperials emit an odor that many people liken to a fox.
 I've never smelled a fox.
 To me, it smells of skunk.

 Fritillaries are native to the Northern Hemisphere, specifically the temperate regions such as the western North America, southwestern Asia and the Mediterranean.
 They are hardy in growing zones 4 through 8.
 They prefer partial afternoon shade which will extend their blooming period to two to three weeks.

 Fritillaria bulbs are rarely seen in big box stores and garden centers.
 That's because they don't live long out of the ground.
 You should order them from a catalog or online and plant them immediately when you receive them.
 If you delay planting them, the bulbs will dry out and die.

 The bulbs are susceptible to rot so drainage is very important.
 Plant them on their sides to prevent water from collecting on them.
 Smaller bulbs should be planted five inches deep and six inches apart.
 Larger bulbs, such as the Crown Imperials, should be planted seven inches deep and twelve inches apart.